 D.A.
 Siqueiros & Bloc of Painters

-By the time, Lehman graduated Manual Arts, his interest in painting had become a passion.
+While at Otis Art Institute and studying under Lorser Feitelson, Lehman's interest in painting became a passion.
 At the time, David Alfaro Siqueiros, Jose Clemente Orosco, and Diego Rivera were gaining notoriety in Mexico for creating revolutionary art in the form of murals.

 In 1932, Siqueiros came to Los Angeles to both avoid legal issues in Mexico and to explore opportunities in the United States.
 His initial assignment at the Chouinard School of Art, where he taught a class on fresco painting.

-Shortly after, Siqueiros had an exhibit in Los Angeles at the the Stendhal Gallery.
+Shortly after, Siqueiros had an exhibit in Los Angeles at the Stendhal Gallery.
 Paintings he did in Los Angeles, as well as others done in Mexico and several large lithographs were shown.
-Siqueiros gave a lecture on his work and Mexican art in general, and announced his intention of doing a fresco at the Plaza Art Center n downtown Los Angeles, and asked for volunteers.
+Siqueiros gave a lecture on his work and Mexican art in general and announced his intention of doing a fresco at the Plaza Art Center in downtown Los Angeles and asked for volunteers.